-We promote and strive for the formation of Arts & Crafts centres.
+Currently, it is promoted and strived for the formation of Arts & Crafts centres.
 There we dedicate ourselves to recovering natural techniques and the way of handling the raw materials.
 The Andean region is one of the world's richest and largest deposits of biodiversity.
-It has a significant percentage of genetic resources economically profitable.
+It has a significant percentage of genetic resources that are economically profitable.
 This percentage includes natural colourings in plants such as the woodlouse or "cochinilla."
 Other sources of natural colourings or dyes are plants, animals and minerals rich in colours; all of them raised in the Andes.

-animaná works with Argentinian and Peruvian enterprises, in recycling processes of alpaca, llama and wool fiber products, by purchasing and re-using rests of fabrics in new products.
+animana works with Argentinian and Peruvian enterprises, in recycling processes of alpaca, llama and wool fiber products, by purchasing and re-using rests of fabrics in new products.